Dodge Challenger (2008): 2013 model year

-For 2013, a Rallye Redline package is available with Dodge Challenger V6 models.
+For 2013, a Rallye Redline package was available with Challenger V6 models.
 Based on the SXT Plus trim, the Rallye Redline package includes unique exterior accents, Black chrome 20-inch wheels with Redline Red accents, performance suspension and brakes, a 3.06 rear-axle ratio, and available Radar Red Nappa leather interior.

 The Electronic Vehicle Tracking System (EVTS), a GPS-enabled stolen vehicle recovery system became available.

 2014 model year

 The Challenger largely soldiered on with minimal changes for 2014.
 A new performance package called the "Super Sport Group" was made available for V6 Challengers and included the performance-suspension, steering, and brakes from the R/T Challengers, a 3.07:1 axle ratio with 215mm rear axle for faster acceleration, rear spoiler, and 20-inch chrome wheels with wider P245/45R20 all-season performance tires.
 The "Sinister Super Sport pack" was a Super Sport Group but with black wheels instead of chrome.
 The Challenger SRT8 also gained a launch control system.